-The historical evaluation in our report is not intended to be-nor would it be correctly interpreted as-a prudency review of any individual energy storage resource procurement.
+The historical evaluation in our report is not intended to be-nor would it be correctly interpreted as a prudency review of any individual energy storage resource procurement.
 California's journey with energy storage development included substantial investment in the innovation process.
-This necessitates learning from pilots, demonstration projects, and early stage procurements to facilitate future potential benefits of a larger fleet.
+This necessitates learning from pilots, demonstration projects, and first-of-its-kind procurements to facilitate future potential benefits of a larger fleet.
 The resource-level rankings presented are intended to illuminate key themes in successes and challenges to guide development of effective policies as we move forward, rather than to identify "good" or "bad" energy storage installations.

-Stakeholders had a significant role in shaping the scope of this Energy Storage Procurement Study.
+Stakeholders had a significant role in shaping the scope of this CPUC Energy Storage Procurement Study.
 The CPUC issued a Request for Information in early 2020 to determine desired study scope, timeline, and contractor requirements, then engaged with stakeholders over a period of six months to make necessary refinements.
 Assessment of safety-related best practices is included in the core study scope.
 This evaluation also includes several "special studies" to inform future policy developments, including: review of other energy storage procurement policies in practice, models for stacking multiple services and value at once, analysis of cost-effectiveness of future procurements and natural gas peaker replacements, and documentation of end-of-life options.
-Safety best practices and these special studies are considered in the overall assessment and recommendations, with further detail in attachments.
+Safety best practices and these special studies are considered in the overall assessment and recommendations, with further detail in attachments to this report.

 The authors would like to thank Gabe Petlin and Michael Castelhano of the CPUC Energy Division for their valuable feedback and guidance.
-The authors are grateful to the many stakeholders who contributed by providing data and feedback to this evaluation, with a special thanks to representatives of the CPUC, the California Energy Commission, the California ISO, the Public Advocates Office, Pacific Gas and Electric, Southern California Edison, San Diego Gas & Electric, and the San Diego County Water Authority.
+The authors are grateful to the many stakeholders who contributed by providing data and feedback to this study, with a special thanks to the CPUC, California Energy Commission, California ISO, Public Advocates Office, Pacific Gas and Electric, Southern California Edison, San Diego Gas & Electric, San Diego County Water Authority, and California Energy Storage Alliance.